markdown-party/mono/echo-transport/README.md

 sync(remote, local.encodeToFrame()) // sync over the network
 ```

-Internally, the `encodeToFrame()` and `decodeToFrame()` functions make use of Protobufs to efficiently store the messages in binary format, which are then mapped to binary websocket frames.
+Internally, the `encodeToFrame()` and `decodeFromFrame()` functions make use of Protobufs to efficiently store the messages in binary format, which are then mapped to binary websocket frames.

 ### Server